 Consistent is the key especially for beginners so when you grind the tungsten then going lengthwise is always a smart choice.
 Hence, this way you are onto creating an even result whenever you do welding.
 Mostly, the TIG welders can use a tungsten sharpener though, for the beginners who just initiate the journey, it is suggested to go with a bench grinder.
 Hence, it will do a marvelous job.
 Depending upon your choices and the vast options available, we still want you to do grinding jobs without contaminating your electrodes.

 9. Get to know about your shielding gases

 Commonly, 100% argon is used as a shielding gas for doing TIG welding.
 Furthermore, the ratio of argon and helium 75:25 respectively is also a popular option among welders.
 The more you increase the helium in your shielding gas, the more temperature will begin to fall which in other words can cause problems in striking the arc finely.
 So if you add 100% helium as a part of your shielding gas then you will find it much more difficult in initiating the welding process.
 So set your shielding gas at 15-20 cubic feet/hour during your learning on how to weld through TIG.
 A higher setting can eventually blow out your weld.

 10. Whenever possible use bigger rods

-The logic behind using the bigger rod is quite simple and straightforward.
+The logic behind using the bigger rod is quite simple.
 So if you are having a larger rod then you will find ease in the feeding process.
 The standard rod with TIG welding equipped usually holds a diameter of 3/32 or below.
 Hence, going with a 1/8 inch diameter rod will facilitate you more in learning the process.

 11. Angle of your rod and torch shouldn’t be the same